percona/pmm-doc/docs/setting-up/server/helm.md

 Helm will not delete PVC, PV, and any snapshots.
 Those need to be deleted manually.

-Also, delete PMM `Secret` if no longer needed:
+Also, delete PMM `Secret` if no longer required:
 ```sh
 kubectl delete secret pmm-secret
 ```